Following the 2008 housing collapse, thousands of homeowners found themselves with mortgages they could no longer afford.

 Useless, fancy titles

-No matter, they are as crooked as they come.
-They may offer to review a homeowner’s mortgage loan documents to determine whether their lender complied with state and federal mortgage lending laws.
+Regardless, they are as crooked as they come.
+They may offer to review a homeowner’s mortgage loan documents.
+They claim this determines whether their lender complied with state and federal mortgage lending laws.

 The Federal Trade Commission explains that these “auditors” may tell the homeowner that they can use the audit report to avoid foreclosure, accelerate the loan modification process, reduce loan principal, or even cancel the loan.

-The best way to spot and avoid these fraudsters is to understand their false narrative so they can easily be spotted.
+The best way to spot and avoid these fraudsters is to understand their false narrative.

-First, homeowners should know that there is no evidence that forensic loan audits will help them get a loan modification even if they’re conducted by a licensed, legitimate, and trained auditor, mortgage professional or lawyer, according to the FTC.
+First, homeowners should know that there is no evidence that forensic loan audits will help them get a loan modification.
+This is even if they’re conducted by a licensed, legitimate, and trained auditor, mortgage professional or lawyer, according to the FTC.

 These so-called forensic auditors are known to tell homeowners that they can sue their lender based on errors in their loan documents.
-Then they’ll tell the homeowner that if they win, the lender is required to modify the loan to make the payments more affordable.
+Then they’ll tell the homeowner that if they win, the lender must modify the loan to make the payments more affordable.